dkenken/reading-notes/cloud.md

 The Mac terminal is command line system that can asssit any user/administrator take control of the operating system and make any necessary changes.

 #### **SCENARIO**
-I want to cvreate a folder on my desktop for my next project through VS Code.
+I want to create a folder on my desktop for my next project through VS Code.

  In the TERMINAL:
  - pwd = will let me see my present working directory.
-I nee
+ - cd desktop = will get me to the desktop just like in the GUI.
+ - mkdir + "folder's name" = will create a folder on my desktop.